nickrobison-usds/macaroons_authz/README.md

 ## Setup

 The project has a few requirements and dependencies that need to be configured correctly.
 You can do this automatically by running `make setup`.
 This will install all the system, javascript, and go dependencies, and initialize the terraform modules.

 You can also do everything manually.

+### Cloning

+We use git submodules for a number of external dependencies (to avoid requiring system installation).
+You can initialize them all by running

+`git submodule init --update --recursive`.

+Or, the [command line client](#cli-client) will handle it automatically.

 ### System dependencies

 We require a number of system dependencies, which are not vendored into the source tree.
 The `make deps/system` command will do the installation automatically (on MacOS).

 - ansible
 - terraform
 - packer
 - cmake
-- cpprestsdk``
+- cpprestsdk
 - buffalo
 - node
 - yarn
+- openssl

 #### MacOS Manual installation
 ```bash